YuxuanZhao23/yuxuanzhao23.github.io/_projects/OS.md

     </div>
 </div>

-We have revamped the classic Option Summary Page.
-The new version features a responsive layout, real-time streaming quotes, and an elegant design.
+We have revamped this classic Option Summary Page.
+The new Option Summary features a responsive layout, real-time streaming quotes, and an elegant design.

 - I enhanced the option summary grid using AG-Grid, boosting user productivity by 25%
 - I led the design and implementation of GraphQL schema and resolvers